 In addition, NMRA Merit Award judging takes place at one meeting every year.
 Members participating in the NMRA’s “Master Model Railroader” Achievement Program – and other modelers curious to see how their work rates with qualified judges – are free to bring in models for judging.

-The evening usually wraps up with a drawing for half-a-dozen or more door prizes, generously donated by local hobby shops.
+The evening usually wraps up with a ticket drawing for half-a-dozen or more prizes, generously donated by local hobby shops.